robsab13/Grow-a-Girlfriend-Demo-Translation/README.md

 --------------------------------------

-Note on the "common.rpy" file: Translating this file is optional.
-You can ignore it, translate some, or all if you want.
-It is mostly for debugging and will likely never been seen by the player.
-If you are up to it, I recommend that you only translate the months, days and save/load text (These can be found around line 150, or if you ctrl+F search for old "{#weekday}Monday".
+Note on the "common.rpy" file: Translating this file is annoying.
+You can translate some or all if you want.
+MOST of it is for debugging and will likely never been seen by the player.
+But I recommend that you translate at least:
+1. the months, days and save/load text (These can be found around line 150, or if you ctrl+F search for "{#weekday}Monday".
 This will show on the save and load screen.
+2. From line 446 - 500, which show during overwriting saves, loading, and going to main menu. (ctrl+F search for "Are you sure?")

 --------------------------------------
 # Testing: